Sam Tillen: Fram

 In February 2008, Tillen moved to Iceland to join Úrvalsdeild club Fram on a one-year contract.
 He had been recommended to try Icelandic football by his former Brentford teammate Ólafur Ingi Skúlason.
 Tillen remained at Fram for five seasons, making 170 appearances, scoring 19 goals and eventually becoming club captain.
 He departed the club in October 2012.

 FH

 On 22 October 2012, Tillen moved to Úrvalsdeild club FH on a two-year contract.
-He had a good 2013 season, making 36 appearances and winning the Icelandic Super Cup, but he missed 11 months of football after breaking a leg in 2014 and he suffered a torn calf and a broken cheekbone and eye socket upon his return.
+He had a good 2013 season, making 36 appearances and winning the Icelandic Super Cup.
+A broken leg suffered in 2014 saw Tillen miss 11 months of football and upon his return, he suffered a torn calf and a broken cheekbone and eye socket.
 He made just eight league appearances during FH's 2015 Úrvalsdeild title-winning season.

-Tillen was not in manager Heimir Guðjónsson's plans for the 2016 season and he spent the campaign away on loan.
-Tillen elected to retire from football in December 2016 and finished his FH career with 65 appearances and two goals.
+Tillen was not in manager Heimir Guðjónsson's plans for the 2016 and he spent the season away on loan back at 1. deild karla club Fram.
+His season was ended early due to a broken cheekbone suffered in August 2016 and he made 16 appearances during a mid-table season for the club.
+Tillen elected to retire from football in December 2016 and he finished his FH career with 65 appearances and two goals.

-Fram (loan)

-On 4 May 2016, Tillen dropped down to the 1. deild karla to return to Fram on loan for the 2016 season.
-His season was ended early due to a broken cheekbone suffered in August 2016 and he made 16 appearances in a mid-table season for the club.
-Across his two spells with Fram, Tillen made 186 appearances and scored 19 goals.